grafana/loki/docs/sources/setup/upgrade/_index.md

 Structured Metadata is enabled by default in Loki 3.0, however, it requires your active schema be using both the `tsdb` index type AND the `v13` storage schema.
 If you are not using both of these you have two options:
 * Upgrade your index version and schema version before updating to 3.0, see [schema config upgrade](https://grafana.com/docs/loki/<LOKI_VERSION>/operations/storage/schema/).
 * Disable Structured Metadata (and therefor OTLP support) and upgrade to 3.0 and perform the schema migration after.
 This can be done by setting `allow_structured_metadata: false` in the `limits_config` section or set the command line argument `-validation.allow-structured-metadata=false`.

+#### `service_name` label

+Loki 3.0 will automatically assign a `service_name` label to all ingested logs by default.
+A service name is something required by Open Telemetry semantic conventions and is something Grafana Labs is building into our future user interface and query experiences.

+Loki will attempt to create the `service_name` label by looking for the following labels in this order:

+  - service
+  - app
+  - application
+  - name
+  - app_kubernetes_io_name
+  - container
+  - container_name
+  - component
+  - workload
+  - job

+If no label is found matching the list, a value of `unknown_service` is applied.

+You can change this list by providing a list of labels to `discover_service_name` in the [limits_config](/docs/loki/<LOKI_VERSION>/configure/#limits_config) block.

+{{< admonition type="note" >}}
+If you are already using a `service_label`, Loki will not make a new assignment.
+{{< /admonition >}}

+**You can disable this by providing an empty value for `discover_service_name`.**

 #### Removed `shared_store` and `shared_store_key_prefix` from shipper configuration